This article shows you a cool Ancestry advanced search feature. Specifically, we dive into filtering your search results by category.

 A global search produces over four thousand records.
 The first page has a sprinkle of interesting U.S. immigration records, but most results on the top page are birth and census records from Ireland.
 If our guy spent his adult life elsewhere, then all those high matching results are simply getting in our way.

-So, we want to get rid of the birth results, and shuffle other types of records up to the top pages.
+So, we want to get rid of the birth results and shuffle other types of records up to the top pages.
 Enter “Filter by Category”, which we now put to strategic use.

-Then Filter by Category
+Then Filter by Category For An Advanced Ancestry Search

 We’ll start with targetting marriage and death events.
 Click on the “Birth, Marriage & Death” category to drill down into it.